bucs445fall2025/project-team-rocket/sprints/ch3_sprint/sprint.md

 Team will communicate through text, and will have weekly meetings on Fridays from 3:00PM-4:00PM.
 Will regularly check up with each other on sprint progress or after any commits are made.

 ## **Application Stack:**
-Frontend will use React library, probably with CSS for UI.
+Frontend will use React library with TailwindCSS for UI.
 Backend API will use Python with Flask framework.
 Backend DB will use SQLite.

 ### **Libraries/Frameworks:**
-React, Flask.
+React, TailwindCSS, Flask.